zbrachinara/quicksweeper-doc/src/gamemodes.md

 ## Experimental (Not to be implemented in version 1):

+* **Disconnected Territory**

+The game starts with many scattered squares revealed to the players.
+When a player selects a square, if it is not a mine, they own that square but do not see the number.
+A different square is revealed to that player.

 * **Enemy setup**

 Each player determines the placement of mines for the board of one other player.
 Once all the